Khandevane

 The program is hosted by Rambod Javan and Nima Shabannejad.
 There is also a doll, Jenab Khan participating in the show.
 It has spawned a spin-off, which has mainly the same elements but omitted the audience, called Ghaach (قاچ) (means Slice).
-Its first season was begun as a tie-in to 2018 World Cup, and the second season was launched alongside the Season 6 of Khandevane.
+Its first season began as a tie-in to 2018 World Cup, and the second season was launched alongside the Season 6 of Khandevane.